uma-email/poc/README.md

 * server: A RESTful service that communicates with your email provider.
 * client: A client to call REST API against PoC service.

-The support for code in this repository is limited, but you are welcome to use it.
+Support for code in this repository is limited, but you are welcome to use it.

 [1]: https://github.com/uma-email/proposal